 Dfont fonts on Windows or Linux systems

 No other operating system except OS X supports dfont fonts.
-Windows XP, Vista or Linux systems cannot display dfont fonts.
+Windows or Linux systems cannot display dfont fonts.

 When you copy a dfont file to a Windows or Unix machine, it retains it file size whereas regular Mac TrueType fonts become 0K.
 When the dfont file is copied back to an OS X system, the font can once again be used because its data structure is still intact.